The swim takes place between 1815 – 2115 on Sunday evenings, entry is by ticket only.

 Will there be other women there?

 Yes, many women attend the swim either on their own or with others.
-Please use the contact form if you are female and would like to make contact with a female swimming buddy who could meet you.

 Can I come on my own or do I need to be one half of a couple?